-For example, if historical data indicates that certain equipment will fail when vibration reaches a certain level, alarming and initiating a work order prior to that event, unplanned downtime can be avoided.
-As a result, saving significant money by avoiding repairing or replacing the equipment.
+For example, if historical data indicates that certain equipment will fail when vibration reaches a certain level, alarming and initiating a work order before that event, unplanned downtime can be avoided.
+As a result, save significant money by avoiding repairing or replacing the equipment.
 This is a single, high-level example, but there are many others of the broad capabilities of IoT and how it can deliver value to maintenance programs.

 Embracing new technologies empowers employees with better real-time and historical asset and maintenance intelligence resulting in improvement of labor efficiency, decision making, and overall maintenance performance.

 3. Asset and maintenance information – successful maintenance program

 Reliable and accurate data is vital to companies optimizing performance and making strong business decisions.
 One of the first challenges that organizations must overcome to build a better maintenance program is to start collecting relevant maintenance information.